pylatex/im880b/README.md

  - `signed char ProcessHCI (unsigned char *buffer, unsigned char rxData)`

    This function will use the array `buffer` for an incoming HCI message from the iM880B module, and should be called every time a `rxData` incoming byte are complete and ready to be read from the UART.

    When a successful HCI message (SLIP decoded + valid CRC16) are ready to be read from `buffer`, the function returns the size of the payload (a number >= 0), otherwise returns -1.
 This returned value can be used in interruption time to write a flag or something that starts the decoding of the HCI received message, out of the interrupt.

+[//]: # (TAREA: cambiar la funcion siguiente, por una que devuelva lo que supuestamente devuelve la anterior)

+ - `bool PendingRxHCI(void)`

+   This function returns `true` when in `buffer` are an HCI message ready to be read (SLIP decoded + valid CRC16).

+## In Windows, use `WiMOD_LoRaWAN_API.h`

+Currently porting this file, has minimal modifications with respect to the IMST sample code.